Thank you for visiting The ChildHealth Center, PA website!

 Even when the office is closed, a practitioner is on call to answer questions that cannot wait until the office reopens.
 The practitioner can be reached by calling the operator at Frye Regional Medical Center at 828-315-5000.

 Located at: 1455 25th Avenue Dr. NE, Hickory, NC 28601

 We have received a partial shipment of flu vaccines for children with private insurance who are aged 6 to 35 months.
 We are giving these at scheduled well visits for this group.

 ONCE WE RECEIVE VACCINES TO COVER ALL AGES, BOTH PRIVATE (insured) AND STATE (Medicaid, NCHealthChoice, uninsured), WE WILL BEGIN TO OFFER FLU CLINICS.
 Please check back here to see when these are available.

 ALL children, from ages 6 months to 18 years, should receive a flu immunization, unless they have a significant allergy to eggs.

 Flu shots are approved for all individuals who are 6 months of age and older, unless they are allergic to eggs or have had a life-threatening reaction to previous influenza vaccinations.
 The vaccine should be given on a day when a child is well and is NOT ill with fever or wheezing.
-We will use our supply of single dose vaccines, which do not contain preservative, first.
-Once that supply is depleted, we will switch to multi-use vials which contain a very small amount of preservative.
-There is no medical evidence that preservatives cause any problem at all, and specifically have no link to autism.
+The flu shots we are currently using are single dose units which do NOT contain preservative.
+Once that supply is depleted, we will have some doses in multi-use vials which will contain preservative.
+There is no medical evidence that preservatives cause any problem at all, and specifically has no link to autism.